anyx/LoginGateBundle/README.md

 ### :warning: Username resolver (optional).

-Since Symfony does not provide a common way to retrieve passed username from `AuthenticationFailureEvent` for every possible authentication scenario, by default this bundle is trying to retrieve username from `_username` parameter in request's form data.
+Since Symfony does not provide a common way to retrieve passed username from `LoginFailureEvent` for every possible authentication scenario, by default this bundle is trying to retrieve username from `_username` parameter in request's form data.

 It means, that if you are using different authentication scenario (`json_login`, for example),